 Denton County Commissioners Court is launching a small business grant program at noon on Monday, June 22, 2020, through noon on Tuesday, July 7, 2020, to provide up to $50,000 grants to qualifying Denton County businesses who have experienced a negative financial impact during the COVID-19 pandemic.

-In Phase II of Denton County OPEN, for-profit businesses headquartered and located in Denton County with 100 or fewer full time employees (excluding ineligible entities listed below) are eligible to apply.
+In Phase II of Denton County OPEN, for-profit businesses located in Denton County with 100 or fewer full time employees (excluding ineligible entities listed below) are eligible to apply.

 The amount a business can receive will be based on the documented negative financial impact of COVID-19 between March 1, 2020 and June 20, 2020.